Fountain of Sorrow: Reception

 "In the chorus, highly romanticized sexuality becomes a 'fountain of sorrow, fountain of light.'
 Later in the album the water images are developed into a larger metaphor for death and rebirth," wrote Holden.

 Robert Christgau called the song the best on the album: "I admit that the longest is also the best, an intricate extended metaphor called 'Fountain of Sorrow.'"
 Cash Box said that Browne "uses his unique country-influenced balladry to his fullest about the highs and lows of love."

 In his 2008 book 1,000 Recordings to Hear Before You Die, Tom Moon wrote that Browne's lost seeker's "inquiry leads him into the minefields of memory" on "Fountain of Sorrow," in which "a photograph opens the floodgates".

+Browne biographer Mark Bego called it "a beautiful and medium-paced ballad of lost love" that was Browne's "most masterful vocal performance to date."
+Bego said that "it has a nice lively beat" and that Browne is "reminiscing instead of lamenting."
+Bego says that in the lyrics, when the singer finds an old photograph in a drawer and remembers taking the picture, "he is finally able to put this failed relationship into perspective."

+Music critic Gil Asakawa called it the best song on "Late for the Sky", describing it as "fondly reflective" and saying that it "is typical of Browne's ability to make personal experiences seem universal."

+Glide critic Lee Zimmerman rated it as one of 10 Jackson Browne songs that should have been a hit.
+Zimmerman described it as "a brooding ballad and excellent example of Browne’s ability to draw on remorse and pathos" and said that "it offers enough optimism to ensure at least a semi-happy ending" but felt that "it may have been a bit too introspective to attain a wider reach."

 Personnel

 Credits are adapted from the liner notes of The Very Best of Jackson Browne.